Regret Distribution in Stochastic Bandits: Optimal Trade-off between Expectation and Tail Risk

 \ARTICLEAUTHORS{ \AUTHOR{David Simchi-Levi} \AFF{Institute for Data, Systems, and Society, Massachusetts Institute of Technology, MA 02139, \EMAIL{dslevi@mit.edu}} \AUTHOR{Zeyu Zheng} \AFF{Department of Industrial Engineering and Operations Research, University of California, Berkeley, CA 94720, \EMAIL{zyzheng@berkeley.edu}} \AUTHOR{Feng Zhu} \AFF{Institute for Data, Systems, and Society, Massachusetts Institute of Technology, MA 02139, \EMAIL{fengzhu@mit.edu}} }

 \ABSTRACT{

-We study the trade-off between expectation and tail risk for regret distribution in the stochastic multi-armed bandit problem.
+We study the optimal trade-off between expectation and tail risk for regret distribution in the stochastic multi-armed bandit model.
 We fully characterize the interplay among three desired properties for policy design: worst-case optimality, instance-dependent consistency, and light-tailed risk.
-We show how the order of expected regret exactly affects the decaying rate of the regret tail probability for both the worst-case and instance-dependent scenario.
-A novel policy is proposed to characterize the optimal regret tail probability for any regret threshold.
-Concretely, for any given $\alpha\in[1/2, 1)$ and $\beta\in[0, \alpha]$, our policy achieves a worst-case expected regret of $\tilde O(T^\alpha)$ (we call it $\alpha$-optimal) and an instance-dependent expected regret of $\tilde O(T^\beta)$ (we call it $\beta$-consistent), while enjoys a probability of incurring an $\tilde O(T^\delta)$ regret ($\delta\geq\alpha$ in the worst-case scenario and $\delta\geq\beta$ in the instance-dependent scenario) that decays exponentially with a polynomial $T$ term.
-Such decaying rate is proved to be best achievable.
-Moreover, we discover an intrinsic gap of the optimal tail rate under the instance-dependent scenario between whether the time horizon $T$ is known a priori or not.
-Interestingly, when it comes to the worst-case scenario, this gap disappears.
-Finally, we extend our proposed policy design to (1) a stochastic multi-armed bandit setting with non-stationary baseline rewards, and (2) a stochastic linear bandit setting.
-Our results reveal insights on the trade-off between regret expectation and regret tail risk for both worst-case and instance-dependent scenarios, indicating that more sub-optimality and inconsistency leave space for more light-tailed risk of incurring a large regret, and that knowing the planning horizon in advance can make a difference on alleviating tail risks. }
+New policies are proposed to characterize the optimal regret tail probability for any regret threshold.
+In particular, we discover an intrinsic gap of the optimal tail rate depending on whether the time horizon $T$ is known a priori or not.
+Interestingly, when it comes to the purely worst-case scenario, this gap disappears.
+Our results reveal insights on how to design policies that balance between efficiency and safety, and highlight extra insights on policy robustness with regard to policy hyper-parameters and model mis-specification.
+We also conduct a simulation study to validate our theoretical insights and provide practical amendment to our policies.
+Finally, we discuss extensions of our results to (i) general sub-exponential environments and (ii) general stochastic linear bandits.
+Furthermore, we find that a special case of our policy design surprisingly coincides with what was adopted in AlphaGo Monte Carlo Tree Search.
+Our theory provides high-level insights to why their engineered solution is successful and should be advocated in complex decision-making environments. }